Skip to content

 Operating systems

 Most Macs run macOS, while the majority of PCs use Microsoft Windows.
 Both can also run Linux and FreeBSD.
 PCs are limited in that they cannot run macOS (at least not without running afoul of the macOS software license agreement).
-In contrast, Macs can run Windows using Boot Camp or virtualization software.
+In contrast, Macs can run Windows via virtualization on Apple silicon, which may limit some legacy x86 workloads.

 Common apps